contiv/vpp/docker/README.md

 (also available on [Dockerhub](https://hub.docker.com/u/contivvpp/)).
 It is organized into two subfolders:

- - [contiv-vswitch](contiv-vswitch) - contains scripts for building VPP vSwitch and its management agent,
+ - [ubuntu-based](ubuntu-based) - contains scripts for building containers based on Ubuntu Linux - VPP vSwitch and CRI,
- - [contiv-plugins](contiv-plugins) - contains scripts for building the rest of Contiv-VPP components: CNI, CRI, KSR.
+ - [alpine-based](alpine-based) - contains scripts for building containers based on Alpine Linux: CNI and KSR.

 To build all the images, execute:
 ```